brandondube/prysm/README.md

 ### Tilted Planes and other surfaces

-- forward or reverse projection of surfaces such as those on Deformable Mirrors
+- forward or reverse projection of surfaces

-Some features may be missing from this list.
+### Deformable Mirrors

+- surface synthesis in or out of beam normal based on arbitrary influence function with arbitrary sampling
+- crosstalk
+- stuck, dead, and tied actuators
+- DM surface misalignment / registration errors

 ### Interferometry